gvwilson/sensibleadventures/nardica/nardica.md

 and its years as a work camp for people that the government in far-off London didn't want at home but didn't want to get rid of---at least, not yet.
-The largest picture was of the flag being raised in Hobart after that government was driven out by civil war and the Euros.
+The largest picture was of the flag being raised in Hobart after the government was driven out by the machines.
-The smaller one beneath it showed what was left of London, drowned and abandoned to gangs and machines.
+A smaller one beneath it showed what was left of London, drowned and abandoned.

 A plain wooden desk stood near one wall with half a dozen simple wooden chairs in front of it.
-A single Marine who looked all the more dangerous for her lack of obvious tech or tweaks gestured for them to sit.
+A single shaven-headed Marine gestured for them to sit.
 Iffy expected Doctor Johel to take the seat behind the desk, but she sat with them instead.